nickbrandt/GitLab/doc/user/admin_area/settings/visibility_and_access_controls.md

 1. Check the **Default project deletion protection** checkbox.
 1. Click **Save changes**.

+## Project deletion adjourned period **(PREMIUM)**

+By default, project marked for deletion will be permanently removed after 7 days.
+This period may be changed.

+To change this period:

+1. Select the desired option.
+1. Click **Save changes**.

 ## Default project visibility

 To set the default visibility levels for new projects: